Sign up for Sight & Sound’s Weekly Film Bulletin and more

 The death of cinema has been proclaimed so frequently across the medium’s relatively short lifespan that the notion is now a cliché.
 Still, the pandemic managed to sound the knell with renewed force.
 And when last year’s Cannes Film Festival, after a postponement and much demurral, was finally cancelled, the decision’s symbolism struck as particularly dire.
-If Cannes 2021 is to represent cinema’s glorious rebirth, as Thierry Frémaux & Co. certainly intend it to, then opening with the new film by Leos Carax, a director whose every outing is at once a celebration and a reinvention of the art form, was brilliantly apropos.
+If Cannes 2021 is to represent cinema’s glorious rebirth, as festival director Thierry Frémaux and co. certainly intend it to, then opening with the new film by Leos Carax, a director whose every outing is at once a celebration and a reinvention of the art form, was brilliantly apropos.

-That Annette, his sixth feature and first in English, should be a musical culminates a movement discernible across his oeuvre.
-Scenes such as Denis Lavant’s sprinting, spasmodic dance to David Bowie’s Modern Love in Mauvais Sang (1986) and its mixtape upgrade in The Lovers on the Bridge (1991), with Lavant and Juliette Binoche hurling themselves across Paris’ Pont Neuf while the sky explodes in a million colours during the Bastille Day fireworks, already expressed a keen affinity with musicals.
-And the succession of spectacular set pieces that make up Holy Motors (2012) could easily have structured one, a potential underlined in the finale, where Kylie Minogue brings the narrative to its emotional climax by bursting into a song whose Disney-like lyrics were written by Carax.
+That Annette, his sixth feature and first in English, should be a musical is the culmination of a movement discernible across his oeuvre.
+Scenes such as Denis Lavant’s sprinting, spasmodic dance to David Bowie’s ‘Modern Love’ in Mauvais Sang (1986) and its mixtape upgrade in Les Amants du Pont Neuf (1991), with Lavant and Juliette Binoche hurling themselves across the Pont Neuf in Paris while the sky explodes in a million colours during the Bastille Day fireworks, already expressed a keen affinity with musicals.
+And the succession of spectacular set pieces that make up Holy Motors (2012) could easily have structured one, a potential underlined in the finale when Kylie Minogue brings the narrative to its emotional climax by bursting into a song whose Disney-like lyrics Carax had written.

-Holy Motors’ soundtrack also included How Are You Getting Home? by Sparks, the duo made up of brothers Ron and Russell Mael, who would later send Carax a treatment idea for a musical along with some twenty demos, which eventually became Annette.
-The kinship between band and director is hardly surprising given that both are pop pioneers in their respective idioms who revel in mixing high sophistication with oddball, often puerile humour.
+The soundtrack for Holy Motors also included ‘How Are You Getting Home?’ by Sparks, the duo made up of brothers Ron and Russell Mael, who would later send Carax a treatment idea for a musical, along with some 20 demos, which eventually became Annette.
+The kinship between band and director is hardly surprising: both are pop pioneers in their respective idioms who revel in mixing high sophistication with oddball, often puerile humour.

-The saturated palette of Caroline Champetier’s emphatically digital photography renders even real locations artificial, so that the film can effortlessly move from the streets of downtown Los Angeles, to a Cocteau-like magical forest, to a boat caught in a raging rearprojected storm, to a concert attended by tens of thousands in a stadium fully rendered in CGI.
+The saturated palette of Caroline Champetier’s emphatically digital photography renders even real locations artificial, so that the film can move effortlessly from the streets of downtown Los Angeles to a Cocteau-like magical forest, to a boat caught in a raging rearprojected storm, to a concert attended by tens of thousands in a stadium fully rendered in CGI.

-Anyone unfamiliar with Carax’s life might not necessarily pick up on a short moment in the prelude when he’s in a recording studio with Sparks and he asks a teenage girl called Natsya to join him by the console.
+Undoubtedly, the bias stems from Carax’s personal investment in Henry.
+In that review from 1984, Daney noted the strong personal dimension to the budding auteur’s film, recognising Lavant’s protagonist as an alter-ego.
+This too has since become a trademark and Annette may well be his most nakedly autobiographical work.
+Anyone unfamiliar with Carax’s life might not necessarily pick up on a short moment in the prelude when, in a recording studio with Sparks, he asks a teenage girl called Nastya to join him by the console.
 Her identity becomes clear in the finale, which sees Henry in jail and, through cosmetic trickery, bearing a striking resemblance to Carax.
 Annette comes to visit and after transforming into a real girl (Devyn McDowell) she confronts him in a duet, laying bare the suffering caused by his egocentrism.
 It’s the one song that relinquishes drollery in favour of pure emotion and it lends a new, devastating perspective to the spiralling darkness of the film’s second half.

-It isn’t crucial to know that Carax’s partner, the actress Yekaterina Gobuleva, died in 2011 when their daughter Nastya was six years old, and of course it would be foolish to read Annette literally as a mea culpa.
+It isn’t crucial to know that Carax’s partner, the actress Yekaterina Golubeva, died in 2011 when their daughter Nastya was six years old, and of course it would be foolish to read Annette literally as a mea culpa.
 Nevertheless it’s remarkable that Carax should want to wrestle his demons so publicly.
 And it is our privilege that he keeps doing so.